LukasWallrich/personal_webpage/content/event/brain_business_podcast/index.md

 time_start = 2024-08-14T13:00:00
 time_end = ""
 abstract = "In our [large-scale meta-analysis on the links between team diversity and team performance](https://www.lukaswallrich.coffee/publication/diversity-meta/), we found that the overall relationships are very small - yet that context matters.
-In this podcast interview, I shared the main findings, and their implications for business leaders, on the Brain for Business podcast." abstract_short = "Podcast interview on team diversity, performance, and leadership implications." event = "Brain for Business Podcast" event_url = "https://brainforbusiness.substack.com/p/series-2-episode-48-how-does-diversity" location = ""
+In this podcast interview, I shared the main findings, and their implications for business leaders, on the Brain for Business podcast." abstract_short = "Podcast interview on team diversity, performance, and leadership implications. <b>Listen [here](https://brainforbusiness.substack.com/p/series-2-episode-48-how-does-diversity)</b>" event = "Brain for Business Podcast" event_url = "https://brainforbusiness.substack.com/p/series-2-episode-48-how-does-diversity" location = ""